Probate & Estate Administration

 - Finalising the deceased’s lifetime Income Tax and Capital Gains Tax affairs;

 - Dealing with the Income Tax and Capital Gains tax liabilities of the estate;

 - Distributing the estate to the beneficiaries who are entitled to inherit.

 The process of administering an estate can be complicated by issues such as:

 - Completing claims or litigation which the deceased was involved in;

-- Dealing with trusts where the deceased was a beneficiary (which may effect the amount of Inheritance tax payable following his or her death);
+- Dealing with trusts where the deceased was a beneficiary (which may affect the amount of Inheritance Tax payable following his or her death);

 - Dealing with trusts where the deceased was a trustee;